-https://www.ncsbn.org/347.htm
+www.ncsbn.org/public-files/NCSBN_SocialMedia.pdf

 This brochure is designed by NCSBN to help nursing students, educators, health care organizations and the public understand and apply the concepts of professional boundaries between a nurse and a client.
 The IRBSON adheres to these guidelines.
-The brochure can be obtained at: